sahelars/ptt/README.md

     /// @notice Initialize a token offer to transfer to the sender
     /// @dev MUST emit InitializeOffer event
-    /// @param _initializer The potential transferee of the offer
+    /// @param _transferee The potential transferee of the offer
-    /// @param _tokenId The token ID to offer ETH for function initializeOffer(address _initializer, uint256 _tokenId)
+    /// @param _tokenId The token ID to offer ETH for function initializeOffer(address _transferee, uint256 _tokenId)
         external
         payable;